 13. Preferred Supplier Lists (PSLs)

-Many contractors join umbrella companies which have been recommended to them by recruitment agents.
-Recruiters often maintain a list of ‘preferred suppliers’ – and will sometimes insist that applicants only use a PSL umbrella.
+Recruiters often maintain a list of ‘preferred suppliers’ – and sometimes insist that applicants only use a PSL umbrella.

 Clearly, recruiters are often ‘incentivised’ for introducing contractors to umbrella companies.
 This means that financial reward may be more important to a recruiter than making objective recommendations.

-Find out more about Preferred Supplier Lists and common issues you may face.
+Find out more about Preferred Supplier Lists and common issues faced by contractors.

 14. How are ‘Employment Costs’ accounted for?

 - Employers’ National Insurance.
-Read why you must pay this here.
+Read more about why you pay this here.

 - Apprenticeship Levy.
-Find out more about this here.
+Find out what this is here.

 - Employer’s Pension Contributions (if applicable).